tfp-photonics/dipole_band_structures/README.md

 ```

 ## Run
-Execte main.py to get the plots used in the program.
+Execte main.py to get the plots used in the paper.